Sourav Chakraborty

 [Name pronounced either as Saw-rv or Show-oo-rob (Bengali)]

-I am a Ph.D. student at the University of Colorado Boulder, working as a Graduate Research Assistant at the Department of Computer Science.
+I am a Ph.D. candidate at the University of Colorado Boulder, working as a Graduate Research Assistant in the Department of Computer Science.
 I am advised by Prof. Lijun Chen.

-Prior to my Ph.D., I completed a Master’s in Computer Science at the University of Colorado Boulder.
-I earned my bachelor's degree from the Birla Institute of Technology, Mesra in Ranchi, India, and worked as a software engineer at Flipkart in Bangalore before moving to the United States.
+Prior to my Ph.D., I earned my Master’s in Computer Science at the University of Colorado Boulder and my bachelor's degree from the Birla Institute of Technology, Mesra.
+Before moving to the U.S., I worked as a Software Engineer at Flipkart in Bangalore, designing scalable search pipelines and centralized data recovery platforms.

 Beyond research, I find myself drawn to cinema, literature, and music.
-Cricket has been a constant since childhood: I played for a local club at school and later for the Flipkart team, and now follow the game closely as a spectator.
+Cricket has been a constant since childhood: I played for a local club at school, later for the Flipkart corporate team, and now follow the game closely as a spectator.

 Fun Fact.
-My Erdős Number is 4 and Djikstra Number is 5.
+My Erdős Number is 4 and Dijkstra Number is 5.

 Email • LinkedIn • CV • Google Scholar